 This course comprises several sessions taking place over 2-3 months.
 Most of these sessions are tutorials on a Saturday morning.
 The 'Build Day' occupies a

-whole Saturday, during which you will complete the extensive practical assessments including the construction, with guidance, of a useful variable frequency
+whole Saturday, during which you will complete the extensive practical assessments including the construction, with guidance, of a useful piece of radio-related

 takes place, which is the examination, usually on a Sunday afternoon.
 All of these sessions are held at Foxton Village Hall.
 The Intermediate Exam is marked

 locally so you get an indication of your result straightaway but this will be confirmed by the RSGB within 10 days, after which you can apply for your new callsign.